Karriuz/Karriuz/README.md

 ### Hi there 👋
-My name is Maciej and I'm (almost) 20 years old CS student interesed in front-end technologies, especially react + libraries and tools commonly used in combination with it.
+My name is Maciej and I'm 20 years old CS student interesed in front-end technologies, especially react + libraries and tools commonly used in combination with it.

 🌱 I’m currently learning next.js framework, but I wouldn't call it part of my skill set yet